-The Queensland Government has provided $10 million Advance Queensland funding for the vaccine project, the Federal Government has contributed $5 million and more than $10 million has been provided by philanthropic and other donors.
+The Queensland Government has provided $10 million in Advance Queensland funding for the vaccine project.
+The Federal Government has contributed $5 million, and more than $10 million has been provided by philanthropic and other donors.

 Should the Phase 1 study prove to be successful towards the end of 2020, CSL will take full responsibility for the subsequent Phase 2b/3 clinical trial, which is expected to commence in late 2020.
 CSL will further develop, manufacture, and distribute UQ’s COVID-19 vaccine candidate.

 For more information about CSL Limited, visit www.csl.com.

 University of Queensland (UQ) CSL Vaccine Candidate Indication